-The 124TH OHIO VOLUNTEER INFANTRY REGIMENT, 1862-65, was organized at Camp Cleveland (see CIVIL WAR CAMPS IN CLEVELAND) in the fall of 1862 and mustered into federal service on 1 Jan.
-1863.
-It moved to Elizabethtown, KY, and remained there until Feb.
+It moved from Louisville to Elizabethtown, KY, where it remained until Feb.
 1863 as a part of the District of Western Kentucky, Dept. of the Ohio.
-The 124th was assigned to the following units during the remainder of the CIVIL WAR: 1st Brigade, 3d Div., Army of Kentucky, Dept. of the Cumberland (Feb.-June 1863); 2d Brigade, 2d Div., 21st Army Corps, Army of the Cumberland (June-Oct.
-1863); and 2d Brigade, 3d Div., 4th Army Corps, Army of the Cumberland (Oct.
-1863-June 1865).
+It was eventually assigned to the Army of Kentucky, and later the Army of the Cumberland.
 The regiment participated in the Chattanooga-Ringgold and Atlanta campaigns and was active in the relief of Knoxville, TN.
-The unit was mustered out at Nashville on 9 July 1865, and its men paid off and discharged at Camp Cleveland shortly thereafter.
-The 124th lost 85 men to hostile action and 125 to disease.
+It also saw action at Chickamauga, Resaca, and Kenesaw Mountain.
+The unit was mustered out at Nashville on 16 June1865, and its men paid off and discharged at Camp Cleveland shortly thereafter.
+The 124th lost 7 officers and 78 enlisted men to hostile action and 1 officer, 124 enlisted to disease.

 Lewis, George W. The Campaigns of the One Hundred and Twenty-fourth Regiment, Ohio Volunteer Infantry (1894).